The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 #10: Omega-3s

-Omega-3 deficiency symptoms include dry skin, cracked cuticles, brittle hair and nails, joint pain, menstrual cramps, and poor focus.
-More concerning, low omega-3 levels promote inflammation that underlies most chronic diseases.
+Omega-3 deficiency symptoms include dry skin, cracked cuticles, brittle hair and nails, joint discomfort, menstrual cramps, and poor focus.
+More concerning, low omega-3 levels promote discomfort that underlies most chronic complications.

 Fatty fish like salmon, mackerel, and sardines are rich in the prized omega-3s EPA and DHA.